 Texas church shooting: Trump, politicians react

-President Trump said that FBI and other law enforcement are on the scene, while Vice President Mike Pence wrote that he stands "against evil."
+Trump said that FBI and other law enforcement are on the scene, while Vice President Mike Pence wrote that he stands "against evil."
+First Lady Melania Trump also posted her thoughts on Twitter.

 Ivanka Trump tweeted that America's "hearts are breaking" for the victims.